zeamaria/Mid-Terms-LH/README.md

 OR

 As a user ,
-I should be able to: see featured items on a main feed, filter items by price, favourite items to check up on them later, send messages to the user that is listing the item.
+I should be able to,
+1/ see featured items on a main feed.
+3/ filter items by price.
+4/ favourite items to check up on them later.
+5/ send messages to the user that is listing the item.
 Because I want to buy the items I want.